 Can garlic improve blood flow?
 Garlic is high in antioxidants and has been linked to helping with male fertility and testosterone production

-A study showed that supplements and medicines with garlic could lead to significant improvement for older men struggling with erectile dysfunction.
+A study showed that supplements and medicines with garlic could lead to significant improvement for older male subjects struggling with erectile dysfunction.12

-Garlic is also another food that boosts nitric oxide levels.
+Garlic is also another food that boosts nitric oxide levels and increases blood flow.